 Yes, you’re reading that right.
 A very egotistical and unapologetic “Everyone LOVES their images being used by Girl Charlee, so what’s the big deal?
 You should be flattered, you silly goose!”

-You have really got to be fucking kidding me.
-It’s possibly the most patronizing bullshit I have ever read.
+You have really got to be effing kidding me.
+It’s possibly the most patronizing bs I have ever read.

 As a graphic designer by trade, the woman who answered this email should have learned about U.S. copyright law in school.
 She should have known that I own these images whether or not I have copyright information prominently listed on my blog.
 Ignorance is not an excuse, especially not in business.